Elmwood Cemetery Logo

 In 1902 Michigan Governor Bliss appointed Alger to fill the unexpired term of James McMillan in the U. S. Senate.
 The Algers again moved to Washington where they remained until Senator Alger’s death in 1907.
 Mrs. Alger returned to their home at 150 W. Fort in Detroit.

 A woman of exquisite taste and manners, Mrs. Alger continued her social obligations and philanthropic activities.
-In 1911 she moved to Grosse Pointe and resided at the home of her son Russell Jr. She died on August 24, 1919, at the age of 79.
+In 1910, she moved into "The Hedges" (17620 E. Jefferson in Grosse Pointe), directly next door to her son Frederick M. Alger (“By-Way”).
+She died on August 24, 1919, at the age of 79.

 Born: July 29, 1840